josephmachado/cost_effective_data_pipelines/README.md

 ![Create codespace](./assets/cs2.png)

-You can open a Python REPL and run the scripts in the [generate date section](#generate-data).
+You can open a Python REPL and run the scripts in the [generate data section](#generate-data).

 ### Run code on your machine